SimonCropp/MarkdownSnippets/docs/config-file.md

  * [UrlsAsSnippets: Urls to files to be included as snippets](/readme.md#urlsassnippets).
  * [DocumentExtensions: Documents extensions to process.
 Defaults to `md`](/readme.md#documentextensions).
  * TreatMissingAsWarning: The default behavior for a missing snippet/include is to log an error (or throw an exception).
 To change that behavior to a warning set TreatMissingAsWarning to true.
- * WritePath: Control if the file path to a snippet/include is written to the md file.
-Optional.
-Defaults to true..